wso2/ETAC/ETAC.md

 A related tool to  evaluate the technology is Rogers’ Five Factors which analyse adoption rates: _Relative Advantage, Compatibility, Simplicity, Trialability, Observability_ [15].
 In addition, Roger’s _diffusion of innovation curve_ [15] allows the analysis of the status quo.

 The final tool that we highlight here is to use the following factors to evaluate the timeline:
-* Critical mass required to cross the chasm [6] and timelines
+* Critical mass required to cross the chasm [6] and timelines.
 * The impact from megatrends (trends such as digitization, urbanization, globalization, climate change, aging population).
-* The impact of specific technology trends (for example the rise of cloud computing)
+* The impact of specific technology trends (for example the rise of cloud computing).
 * The capital requirement, production costs, and delivery models.
 * Dependencies of the technology on other building blocks (perhaps from other domains).
 For example, electric cars require a network of charging stations, as well as increased electricity production.